ErikFortune/fgv/libraries/ts-utils/etc/ts-utils.api.md

 // @beta
 type Formatter<T> = (format: string, item: T) => Result<string>;

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Formatter"
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
 //
 // @beta
 type FormattersByExtendedTarget<TFT extends FormatTargets, T> = Record<TFT, Formatter<T>>;

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "Formatter"
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-utils" does not have an export "FormatTargets"
+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
 //
 // @beta
 type FormattersByTarget<T> = FormattersByExtendedTarget<FormatTargets, T>;